 To implement new habits that stick, make your environment work with you and not against you.

-8. Attachment To Meaningless Things/Goals
+8. Attachment To Meaningless Things or Goals

 Knowing what you truly want can be tough when people around you constantly influence you.